cesarcode-init/google-search-clone/README.md

 <p><img align="center" src="https://github.com/cesarcode-init/google-search-clone/blob/main/demo.gif" alt="google search clone demonstration" width="500" height="500" /></p>

+> Note that to change the light mode, navigate to `Settings > Personalisation > Colours` where you can toggle and `choose your colour`.

 ## Getting Started

 It is required to clone or fork this project to get started.